vonshednob/pter/doc/pter.rst

  - ``open-manual``, open this manual
  - ``open-file``, open an additional todo.txt,
  - ``new``, open the editor to create a new task,
+ - ``new-related``, open the editor to create a new task that is automatically related (has a ``ref:`` attribute) to the currently selected task.
+If the currently selected task does not have an ``id:`` yet, it will be given one automatically
+ - ``new-subsequent``, open the editor to create a new task that is following the currently selected task (has an ``after:`` attribute).
+   If the currently selected task does not have an ``id:`` yet, it will be given one automatically.
  - ``edit``, opens the editor for the selected task,
  - ``toggle-done``, toggles the completion of a task,
  - ``toggle-tracking``, toggle the 'tracking' attribute of the selected task,